Azure/Industrial-IoT/README.md

 # OPC Publisher for Azure IoT Edge
 This reference implementation demonstrates how to connect to existing OPC UA servers and publishes JSON encoded telemetry data from these servers in OPC UA "Pub/Sub" format (using a JSON payload) to Azure IoT Hub.
 All transport protocols supported by Azure IoT Edge can be used, i.e. HTTPS, AMQP and MQTT (the default).

-This application, apart from including an OPC UA *client* for connecting to existing OPC UA servers you have on your network, also includes an OPC UA *server* on port 62222 that can be used to manage what gets published.
+This application, apart from including an OPC UA *client* for connecting to existing OPC UA servers you have on your network, also includes an OPC UA *server* on port 62222 that can be used to manage what gets published and offers IoTHub direct methods to do the same.

 The application is implemented using .NET Core technology and is able to run on the platforms supported by .NET Core.